bojanpopic/developer.joomlatools.com/tutorials/templates/bootstrap.md

 On Joomla 2.5 our bootstrap.css file is loaded by default.
 Therefore it’s only possible to disable the file here.

-Disabling is as easy as adding a file to your template root folder which is called: disable-joomlatools-bootstrap
+Disabling is as easy as adding a file to your template root folder which is called: disable-koowa-bootstrap.txt

 Example:

-[yourwebsite]/templates/[yourtemplate]/disable-joomlatools-bootstrap
+[yourwebsite]/templates/[yourtemplate]/disable-koowa-bootstrap.txt

 **Notes:**

 1. The [yourwebsite] and [yourtemplate] in the above example are there to help you understand the structure.
-For example this could be a real-life example: www.mywebsite.com/templates/protostar/disable-joomlatools-bootstrap
+For example this could be a real-life example: www.mywebsite.com/templates/protostar/disable-koowa-bootstrap.txt

-2. The file does not have any extension like .html or .css.
-It’s just "disable-joomlatools-bootstrap"

-3. This file should be empty
+2. This file should be empty

 ## Enabling bootstrap.css on Joomla 3

 On Joomla 3 we never load any bootstrap.css file by default.
 Therefore it’s only possible to enable the file here and not possible to disable it.

-Enabling is as easy as adding a file to your template root folder which is called: enable-joomlatools-bootstrap
+Enabling is as easy as adding a file to your template root folder which is called: enable-koowa-bootstrap.txt

 Example:

-[yourwebsite]/templates/[yourtemplate]/enable-joomlatools-bootstrap
+[yourwebsite]/templates/[yourtemplate]/enable-koowa-bootstrap.txt

 **Notes:**

 1. The [yourwebsite] and [yourtemplate] in the above example are there to help you understand the structure.
-For example this could be a real-life example: www.mywebsite.com/templates/protostar/enable-joomlatools-bootstrap
+For example this could be a real-life example: www.mywebsite.com/templates/protostar/enable-koowa-bootstrap.txt

-2. The file does not have any extension like .html or .css.
-It’s just "disable-joomlatools-bootstrap"

-3. This file should be empty.
+2. This file should be empty.

 ## Disclaimer